ermlikeyeah/ermlikeyeah.github.io/_posts/2016-04-13-gov-patches.markdown

 **Update**

 The stickers have gone to print.
 I've ordered 50 of the 100 and 200 of the Beta dog.
 The 100 stickers will be red print on silver.
+Yes! *Silver*!
 The artwork sent to print is below.
 The 100 sticker now has "Users first" on a red border.
 The beta sticker now has lower case type.

 ![](/assets/100-and-beta-artwork.jpg)